 “I thought the darkness would never end, but then there was a light and I dreamed the nightmare would end,” Rita says.

-Last week they joined The Nazarene Fund team in Amman, Jordan to deliver aid to Christian refugees from Syria who are still unable to return home due the fighting and threat of persecution there.
-They helped deliver food, medicine, and cleaning supplies to 2,400 impoverished refugees struggling for survival and who have been all but abandoned by most aid groups.
-These groups are also especially vulnerable to the COVID-19 pandemic due to the lack of personal protection equipment, cleaning supplies, healthcare, and proper nutrition.
+No longer victims, Rita and Rana see themselves today as survivors and have joined the effort to assist other refuges.
+Last week they joined The Nazarene Fund team in Amman, Jordan to deliver aid to Christian refugees from Syria who are still unable to return home due to the ongoing war and the threat of religious persecution.
+They helped deliver food, medicine, and cleaning supplies to 2,400 impoverished refugees struggling for survival and who have been abandoned by most aid groups.
+Refugees are especially vulnerable to the COVID-19 pandemic due to the lack of personal protection equipment, cleaning supplies, healthcare, and proper nutrition.

 “We are so grateful for the support we received from The Nazarene Fund,” Rita says, “now we want to help too.”

 The Nazarene Fund is also grateful for Rana and Rita, and would like to thank them for the strength they have shown, their dedication and their support.